sm64-port/sm64/README.md

 3. Run `make TARGET_PSP=1`
 4. Optionally if you would prefer an EBOOT.PBP for use on CFW Run `make TARGET_PSP=1 pbp` , and the folder `mario64` will be made in the build folder.

-Windows : NOTE UNSUPPORTED currently, must follow directions exactly!
+**Windows Instructions : NOTE UNSUPPORTED currently, must follow directions exactly!**
 1. Install the PSP toolchain https://darksectordds.github.io/html/MinimalistPSPSDK/index.html
 2. Install Python3 from python.org, NOT the Windows Store
 2. Download this pack of helpful tools http://www.mediafire.com/file/jogmmqfwclmji3v/file